The Vampire Doll: Production

 The Vampire Doll was the first of three vampire films made by Toho studios in the 1970s.
 The Vampire Doll was followed by Lake of Dracula (1971) and Evil of Dracula (1974).

 Release

 The Vampire Doll was released in Japan on July 4, 1970.
 The film was released in an English-subtitled format in the United States under the title The Night of the Vampire on August 6, 1971.
 The release was limited only to Japanese theatres in New York and Los Angeles.
 The film has also gone under the title Legacy of Dracula.

 Reception

 The New York Times gave the film a positive review, stating that the director "tells his grisly story with a cool taciturn detachment.
 Don't be fooled by what seems a conventional staging.
-There is plently lurking around the bend, some of it is hair-raising".
+There is plenty lurking around the bend, some of it is hair-raising".
 The review also noted that the film was "exceptionally well-written, with a denouement that is fascinating and—well, almost credible.
 The acting is on a par with the rest".